 The quality of data employed to prepare predictive patterns is as vital as the quantity in machine learning.
 The datasets need to be symbolic and stable, providing a better picture and bypassing bias.
 This stability is necessary to train predictive models, and insurers often grapple in rendering appropriate data for equipping such AI models.

-The large amount of data utilized for machine learning algorithms has generated an uncertainty for insurance providers.
+The large amount of data utilized for machine learning algorithms has generated an uncertainty for insurance data analytics providers.
 There is an added risk of data exposures and security violations with an increment in accumulated data and connectivity among uses.
 A security disturbance could lead to personal data falling into incorrect hands, generating suspicion in the thoughts of insurers.

 As insurers examine and assess machine learning for their businesses, they should recognize the value of automation and explore platforms that automate the comprehensive workflow.
-However, the course begins with a pilot pattern – generate a proof of the theory, experiment with the derived machine learning advantages, and prolong practical application after evidence of its success.
+However, the course begins with a pilot pattern – generate a proof of the theory, experiment with the derived machine learning in Insurance advantages, and prolong practical application after evidence of its success.